DES Exposure: Questions and Answers

 She also should tell her children who were exposed in the womb.
 They need to tell their doctors, so that this information can be included in their medical records.

 DES-exposed mothers should follow a regular schedule for early breast cancer detection, as is recommended for all women.
-(For American Cancer Society recommendations on breast cancer screening, see our document Breast Cancer: Early Detection.)
+(For American Cancer Society recommendations on breast cancer screening, see Breast Cancer: Early Detection.)
 Women should report any new breast lumps or other breast changes to a doctor right away.
 They should also have regular medical check-ups.

 What health problems could DES-exposed daughters have?